LuisColome/core-functionality-plugin/README.md

 ### 0.9.5

-- Added Team CPT that I use in almost every WordPress Website I lately do.
+- Added Team CPT that I use in almost every WordPress Website I lately create.
 - Added Category pagination fix when /%category%/%post%/ permaling structure is used to avoid 404 errors.

 ### 0.9.0